 Who wants a serving of berry cobbler, made Traeger grill style?
 That’s right!
 Did you know you can make a scrumptious fruit cobbler on a BBQ?
 Guess what?
 It tastes GREAT!

 My husband recently received a new Traeger smoker grill for a combination birthday/Father’s Day present.
-I had been saving my money for a long time to buy him one as a special surprise (he’d wanted one for almost a year since he saw a demo), and boy, was he excited when he saw what I asked him to help me unload from the back of our truck!
+I had been saving my money for a long time to buy him one as a special surprise (he’d wanted one for almost a year since he saw a demo).

-Now that we had the grill, we had to figure out how to use it – DUH! (our first smoker).
-Certainly, we were used to using our Weber charcoal grill (direct heat).
-We also knew a Traeger grill could also double as an oven (due to using indirect heat), so we set about researching various recipes to try.
+We were used to using our Weber charcoal grill (direct heat) but also knew a Traeger grill could double as an oven (using indirect heat), so we set about researching various recipes to try.

 Scroll Down For A Printable Recipe Card At The Bottom Of The Page